janaSunrise/spotify-playing-readme/README.md

 - Then go to the `Services account` tab, then the `Database secrets`, select the Database we're using and copy the API.
 - Copy the domain from Realtime Database section in left, after initializing it.
+- Finally, For service accounts, Go to the `Services account` tab.
+Then download the service account credentials and save it.
+Once done, Open VSCode, Download Base64 Encode extension, if you don't already have it.
+The Copy and Paste the JSON file contents in the `.env` and Encode it using Base64 after that.

 #### Setting up .env